spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-resumed.png"
 %}

-When a resource has a Resumed status, it means management was just resumed after being temporarily paused and Spinnaker hasn't checked for drift from the declarative configuration yet.
+When a resource has this status, it means management was just resumed after being temporarily paused and Spinnaker hasn't checked for drift from the declarative configuration yet.

 If a drift is detected, the status will change to [Diff](/guides/user/managed-delivery/resource-status/#diff).
 If no drift is detected, the status will change to [Happy](/guides/user/managed-delivery/resource-status/#unhappy).

+### Currently unresolvable
+{%
+  include
+  figure
+  image_path="./resource-status-currently-unresolvable.png"
+%}

+When a resource has this status, it means something Spinnaker requires to properly manage the resource is either not ready yet or temporarily experiencing disruption.
+Automatic action won't be taken while in this status, but it doesn't necessarily mean something is broken.
+Some examples of things that might lead to a resource entering this status:

+  - A downstream system (like a container registry or cloud provider) temporarily rate limiting or experiencing availability issues
+  - A required part of the resource's desired state (like a VM image) not being available yet

+If you see this status and want to investigate the cause, you can click "History" to view additional details and understand what else was happening when the issue began.
+While you may decide to take some action as a result of this status, it's unlikely the issue requires manual intervention.
+Once the issue is resolved the resource will transition to whatever status is applicable at the time based on its desired state.

 ### Error
 {%